ordina-jworks/ordina-jworks.github.io/_posts/2017-10-04-Testing-angular-with-karma.md

 {% endhighlight %}

 ## Using the injector
-Dependecy injection is used all over Angular meaning that it isn't possible to simply call `new` for certain classes.
+Dependency injection is used all over Angular meaning that it isn't possible to simply call `new` for certain classes.
-Normally, you simply put the dependecies in the constructor of your class and Angular takes care of the rest (e.g. `constructor(private formBuilder: FormBuilder)`).
+Normally, you simply put the dependencies in the constructor of your class and Angular takes care of the rest (e.g. `constructor(private formBuilder: FormBuilder)`).
-When calling the constructor of a class in a test, you don't always want to mock those dependecies, so you'll need to get instances of them somehow.
+When calling the constructor of a class in a test, you don't always want to mock those dependencies, so you'll need to get instances of them somehow.
 For example when using Angular's `FormBuilder` or when you need it to create a `FormGroup` to use in your test.
 In that case, you can use Angular's ReflectiveInjector which takes care of getting an instance for you.
 Here's an example how: